-HOW TO MAKE A CLAIM
+HOW TO MAKE AN INSURANCE OR INBUILT BENEFIT CLAIM

 Please notify us of any claim or potential claim as soon as possible.
-To make a claim, you or your beneficiaries will need to call us on 1800 825 246 or write to us at the address below.
+To make a claim, you or your beneficiaries will need to call us on 1800 825 246 (1800 UCLAIM) or write to us at the address below.

 Visit unisuper.com.au/claims to learn more about our claims process.

 Any information required to assess the claim will also need to be provided, some of which will need to be provided at your own cost.
-If you or your beneficiaries don't agree with our decision in relation to the claim, you may ask for it to be reviewed by the Trustee.
+If you or your beneficiaries don't agree with our decision in relation to the claim payment distribution, you may ask for it to be reviewed by the Trustee.